 The full mode option (-f) provides additional columns showing a range of different expression values, with and without bias normalisation.

-When the -u <fileroot> option is used three additional files are created which provide more details on the results of the bias normalisation
+When the -u <fileroot> option is used up to five additional files are created which provide more details on the results of the bias normalisation

-This provides the best parameters and associated log likelihoods for each of the models, together with an indication of the variation seen within the MCMC chain used to derive the parameters.
+This provides the best parameters and associated log likelihoods for the model (or all of the models if the -f option is used), together with an indication of the variation seen within the MCMC chain used to derive the parameters.
 The endpoints of each of the chains are also listed.
 The following shows an example for one of the models.
 The columns show the results for each of the parameters in the model and the (negative) Log Likelihood that is obtained.

 The first two rows give the log10 and absolute values for the model parameters.
 The "Initial" row identifies the values obtained by Nelder Mead that were used as a starting point for the MCMC runs.
 The next four rows give various measures of the dispersion (median absolute deviation) in the values as determined by the MCMC runs.
 Only a single measure of the (negative) Log Likelihood is shown.
 The following rows show the end points of each of the MCMC runs which allow checking agreement between these.